 pam_wrappers: Objective-C wrapper around PAM framework required by above bridge

 system_cmds: various tools that perform authentication have PAM support in the lukeh-PAM branch

 network_cmds: various tools that perform authentication have PAM support in the lukeh-PAM branch

 PADL contributed the X.500 naming code to NetInfo, as well as integrating Kerberos authentication (using the RPCSEC_GSS implementation from the University of Michigan).
 The Kerberos integration code was originally developed by Xedoc Software Development.

 The binddnsdomain tool associates the current DNS domain (or, confusingly, an arbitrary distinguished name) with a NetInfo tag on the local machine.
 This is only useful if you are running the LDAP/NetInfo bridge.

 PADL contributed an updated version of LDAPAgent, with support for LDAPv3, Active Directory, and RFC2307bis, to the lukeh-OpenLDAP branch of lookupd.
 A binary of this is available from here.
 This will not work OS X 10.2: LDAPAgent has been removed from the current Darwin sources and customers should use Apple's Directory Services, or the lightweight LLAgent for local directory access.

 PADL wrote the initial implementation of LDAPAgent that shipped in Mac OS X Server 1.0 and Mac OS X 10.1 and below, as well as the LDAP/NetInfo bridge.
-More information on advanced configuration of the LDAP/NetInfo bridge is available here.
+PADL also worked on some features of OS X 10.7.